scuzzydude/asimov/asimov.md

 "How do you pay the girls?"

-"Nah, bra - just get some of these girls from the strip.
+"Nah, bra - just get some of these girls from the Strip.
 We've had a chick here for like three weeks, she makes noodles and eggs and cookies, she's awesome.
 She even cleans and does laundry."

 I glance around the room again.
 "Why did she leave?"